 At a basic level, eating healthy is really easy; eat real food, don’t eat junk food.
 Sounds simple right?
 But, as you can imagine, it’s not always that simple.
 Why?
 Because junk food is literally engineered to make you eat it, overeat it, and want more of it more often.
 Even with the best intentions, many people struggle to say no to junk foods because they are just so addictive.
-The truth is, there are many reasons why junk food is so addictive, but knowledge is power and when you know better you can do better.
+The truth is, there are many reasons why junk food is so hard to stop eating.
+So, let’s discuss why junk food is so addictive and what you can do about it.

 Junk Food is Actually not “Food”